billn6/billn6/README.md

 ### Howdy! 👋

-- 🔭 I’m currently working on a port of SpellR to Blazor Webassembly
+- 🔭 I’m currently working on a port of SpellR to Blazor WebAssembly
 - 🌱 I’m currently learning Blazor
 - 🦜 I’m on Twitter https://twitter.com/CoherentLite but not terribly active.